-- Boil the milk and add to a bowl with the tapioca granulada and ground cheese. - Let it hydrate for about 15 mins. - Prepare the potato puree: Add Knorr Professional Potato Puree to hot water, mix well and let it rest. - Add the puree to the hydrated, warm tapioca and mix well. - Dust the work surface with Maizena and divide the dough into 5 portions.
-Working with one piece at a time, use your hands and roll it out from the center into a rope that is about 2-cm wide. - Transfer the gnocchi to a baking sheet dusted . with Maizena. - In a skillet, heat the olive oil. - Add the gnocchi and fry until golden. - Tip: Work with the tapioca dough while still warm so it's easier to roll.
+- Boil the milk and add to a bowl with the tapioca granulada and ground cheese.

+- Let it hydrate for about 15 mins.

+- Prepare the potato puree: Add Knorr Professional Potato Puree to hot water. mix well and let it rest.

+- and mix well.

+- Dust the work surface with Maizena and roll it out from the center into a rope that is about 2-cm wide.

+- Transfer the gnocchi to a baking sheet dusted with Maizena.

+- In a skillet, heat the olive oil.

+- Add the gnocchi and fry until golden.

+- still warm so it's easier to roll.